-My ideal modern, 2018 organization has different characters in the payroll.
+My ideal modern organization has different characters on the payroll.
 If there is a payroll.
 These are three of them

 1. The craftsman